 How common is penile cancer?

 Penile cancer is rare in the UK.
-It occurs in less than 1 in every 100,000 men each year in Europe.
+It occurs in fewer than 1 in every 100,000 men each year in Europe.
 However, it is more common in some areas of Asia, Africa and South America.

 Anyone who has an abnormal growth or sore on their penis will have a thorough examination by their doctor.
 This will usually include feeling for any enlarged lymph glands in the groin.
 You will then be referred to see a specialist in the hospital.